nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     4. Location in warehouse

 Format: `add n/<name> s/<source of stock> q/<quantity> l/<location in warehouse>`

+⚠ Each specific fields specified in the `add` command should only be entered once.<br>
+e.g. `add n/banana n/apple s/fairprice q/1000 l/Fruit section` is not a valid command.

 ### Deleting of stock: `delete`
 Deletes the stock(s) using the stock's serial number from the inventory.
 Multiple stocks can be deleted simultaneously.